 To make this determination the class action lawyer will consider:

-- Investigate whether similar lawsuits are in process against the defendant
+- Investigate whether similar lawsuits are in the process against the defendant

 - Check cases of a similar nature and their potential outcomes